ioccc-src/winner/next/guidelines.md

 </p>

 <p class="leftbar">
-**IMPORTANT NOTE**: if you run the program outside the repo directory (specifying the absolute or relative path to the tool) and you have not installed the tools (and we **STRONGLY** recommend you **do** install them), then you will have to specify the options for the tools that are required like
+**IMPORTANT NOTE**: if you run an IOCCC related tool outside the repo directory (specifying the absolute or relative path to the tool) and you have not installed the tools (and we **STRONGLY** recommend you **do** install them), then you will have to specify the options for the tools that are required like